digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

         > Photo of the wires from the back of the plug in the door side of the wiring loom.
 Note the wire with the Black line is Negative, and the one with the Green line is Positive

-1. Connect your speaker to the wiring harness and reinstall into the door
+3. Connect your speaker to the wiring harness and reinstall into the door

-    > NOTE: now is a good time to test that the speakers are connected correctly by turning on the radio
+    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

     ![Driver door speaker installed](./driver-speaker-installed.jpg)

     > photo of speaker installed.
 Note you can use the original screws, or the new screws and brackets from the new speakers if wanted/needed

-2. reinstall the door card, remembering to reconnect the window winder handle (on manual winding models) or the electronic window panel (on electronic window models)
+4. reinstall the door card, remembering to reconnect the window winder handle (on manual winding models) or the electronic window panel (on electronic window models)
-3. done
+5. done

 ### Rear Speakers - Sedan
 Follow these steps below to replace the rear shelf speakers (Sedan only):